A Pakistan-based reporter had a narrow escape after armed men tried to abduct him when he was travelling to the airport, on Wednesday.

 "Looking for support in any way possible #StopEnforcedDisappearances," he added in the same tweet.

-Rights groups have denounced the kidnappings of several social media activists over the past year as attempts to intimidate and silence critics of the Pakistan's security establishment.
+Rights groups have denounced the kidnappings of several social media activists over the past year as attempts to intimidate and silence critics of Pakistan's security establishment.

 The country has seen enforced disappearances of journalists in the recent days.